rabbitmq/rabbitmq-website/site/release-notes/README-3.0.1.txt

-25346 fix parameter and policy names missing from definitions export 25326 [MSIE] fix policies listing page when more than 1 vhost exists 25304 [MSIE] fix "Add policy" and "Add upstream" buttons 25320 fix misleading error message when administrator has no permissions 25321 fix invisible update of queue policy changes that had no effect
+25346 fix parameter and policy names missing from definitions export 25326 [MSIE] fix policies listing page when more than 1 vhost exists 25304 [MSIE] fix "Add policy" and "Add upstream" buttons 25352 [MSIE] fix "Add user" and "Update user" buttons when a tag link has
+      been clicked
+25320 fix misleading error message when administrator has no permissions 25321 fix invisible update of queue policy changes that had no effect